nevindnl/chess/README.md

 def score color
   other_color = color == :white ? :black : :white

+  # determine if checkmate
   if checkmate? color
     -101
   elsif checkmate? other_color
     101
   else
+    # determine if check
     check =
       if in_check? color
         -20